Employment Arbitration Agreements

 - All the clauses in an employment contract

-- Your employee handbook, particularly if you are asked to sign a paper that says you have read and understood everything contained in the employee handbook
+- Your employee handbook, particularly if you must sign a paper that says you have read and understood everything contained in the employee handbook

-Ask your new employer if any of the documents you are signing contain an employment arbitration agreement.
+Ask your new employer if any documents you are signing contain an employment arbitration agreement.

 Be Careful About Not Signing

-Your last option is to sign the agreement, but with certain modifications.
-This is discussed below.
+Your last option is to sign the agreement but with certain modifications.

 Fair Arbitration Agreements

 Even though your employer may not be willing to get rid of the arbitration clause altogether, you may be able to negotiate to make it fairer to you.
-After all, you are just looking out for your interests.
+After all, you're just looking out for your interests.

-In general, these are some points that you may want to attempt to negotiate in your arbitration agreement:
+In general, these are some points that you may want to try to negotiate in your arbitration agreement:

-- The arbitrator: In determining which arbitrator to use in the arbitration process, be sure that you have just as much control as your employer will.
-To this end, be sure that both you and your employer get to throw out at least one arbitrator, without having to provide any reasons.
-Remember that the decision of the arbitrator will most likely be final, so it is important for you to have a say in who makes this decision.
+- The arbitrator: In determining which arbitrator to use in the arbitration process, ensure you have as much control as your employer will.
+To this end, be sure you and your employer get to throw out at least one arbitrator without providing any reasons.
+Remember that the arbitrator's decision will most likely be final, so you need to have a say in who makes this decision.

-- Disclosure of information by the arbitrator: Be sure to include a term in the agreement that allows you or your employer to request that the arbitrator disclose all information that could relate to some interest he or she may have in the dispute.
-For example, if the arbitrator is a shareholder of your employer's business, then he or she may be biased in favor of your employer.
-You and your employer should have the right to reject an arbitrator that has a conflict of interest.
+- Disclosure of information by the arbitrator: Be sure to include a provision in the agreement that allows you or your employer to request that the arbitrator disclose all information that could relate to some interest they may have in the dispute.
+For example, if the arbitrator is a shareholder of your employer's business, they may be biased in favor of your employer.
+You and your employer should have the right to reject an arbitrator with a conflict of interest.

-- Costs: Because your employer wants the arbitration, be sure that your employer is the one that is going to pay the costs of the arbitration.
+- Costs: Because your employer wants the arbitration, be sure that your employer is the one that will pay the costs.

-- Do not give up any of your remedies: Again, because your employer wants all disputes to be settled in arbitration, be sure that you are not limited to awards and remedies that are normal to arbitration.
-Be sure that you can still seek damages for emotional distress and punitive damages.
+- Do not give up any of your remedies: Again, because your employer wants all disputes settled in arbitration, be sure you are not limited to awards and remedies that are normal to arbitration.
+Ensure you can still seek damages for emotional distress and punitive damages.

-- Do not give up your right to an attorney: If this was a court case, you would have been able to retain an attorney to represent you.
+- Do not give up your right to an attorney: If this were a court case, you would have been able to hire an attorney to represent you.
 Be sure that you can still have an attorney represent you in arbitration.

-Because the arbitration agreement you sign only applies to you and your employer, you may still be able to take your employer to court for certain reasons.
-For example, if you feel that your employer discriminated against you, you are free to go to the Equal Employment Opportunity Commission (EEOC) and make a complaint.
-The EEOC can sue your employer on your behalf because the arbitration agreement only applies to you, not to federal or state agencies.
+The arbitration agreement only applies to you and your employer.
+You may still be able to sue your employer for certain reasons.
+For example, if you believe your employer has discriminated against you, you can file a complaint with the Equal Employment Opportunity Commission (EEOC).
+The EEOC can take your case to court because the arbitration agreement you made with your employer does not apply to state or federal agencies.

 Next Steps: Get a Lawyer to Help

-While the concept of arbitration sounds slightly confusing, it doesn't need to be.
-You can learn with the click of a button.
-An experienced employment lawyer can answer your questions, advise you about the law in your state, and see how it applies to your situation.
+Arbitration may not be in your best interests.
+An experienced employment lawyer can answer your questions, tell you about the law in your state, and explain how it applies to your situation.

 Next Steps